 Address: 57 Nassau Ave, Brooklyn, NY 11222

-The restaurant also takes into consideration any allergy or dietary restriction that you may have.
+*The restaurant also takes into consideration any allergy or dietary restrictions that you may have.
 Just inform them beforehand about it.

 Street Parking is available but can be a little difficult to find as the area is pretty busy.